-- 1. Purchase of uniform and regulation shoes for the practicum experience; - 2.
-Purchase of wrist watch with sweep second hand for the practicum experience: - 3.
-Malpractice and liability insurance purchase for clinical classes and practicum; - 4.
-Proof of current immunizations including Hepatitis B; - 5.
+- 1. Purchase of uniform and appropriate shoes; - Purchase of wrist watch with sweep second hand; - 3.
+Malpractice and liability insurance; - 4.
+Required immunizations including Hepatitis B; - 5.
 Purchase of stethoscope; - 6.
-Background Check.
+National Background Check.

 Upon completion of this program, successful students will have demonstrated the ability to apply their skills and knowledge in the following ways: